simoncozens/fonts-and-layout/unicode.md

 Note that this is an entirely different string to our input, even though it represents the same text!
 But the process of normalization provides an unambiguous representation of the text, a way of creating a "correct" string that can be used in comparisons, searches and so on.

+> XXX Should talk about `ccmp` feature here.

 ## ICU

+For those of you reading this book because you're planning on developing applications or libraries to handle complex text layout, there's obviously a lot of things in this chapter that you need to implement: UTF-8 encoding and decoding, correct case conversion, decomposition, normalization, and so on.

+These days, most programming languages will have a standard set of routines to get you some of the way - at the least you can expect UTF-8 encoding support.
+For the rest, the [ICU Project](http://site.icu-project.org) is a set of open-source libraries maintained by IBM (with contributions by many others, of course).